 WHAT IS OPEN SCREEN NIGHT?

-Open Screen Night is Denver’s best open-mic night for video.
+WE ARE NOT A FILM FESTIVAL.
+Open Screen Night is DENVER’S BEST OPEN MIC NIGHT FOR VIDEO!
 Every other month, you’re invited to share a video featuring a variety of content such as comedies, dramas, action, surrealist, romance, web-series’, animations, narratives, documentaries, vacations, dumb stunts, and cat vines, etc. as long as it’s under 10 minutes long, for a chance to win great prizes!
 You’re also invited to just come hangout with cool people and watch the weirdness.

 Please copy, paste, & answer the following information with your online submission.
 This will be read aloud to the audience:

 - Your Name

 - Film Length